northbaypython/website/pinaxcon/templates/static_pages/speak.md

-### Proposal submissions for North Bay Python 2019 are open!
+### Proposal submissions for North Bay Python 2019 have closed!

+_This page is in place as historical information_

 There's information and resources below that you should read, but in case you've already read it and want to dive in now: